 Shale gas and other unconventional sources of natural gas

 Unconventional natural gas, which includes shale gas, tight gas, coal bed methane, and methane hydrates, has been more difficult and costly to exploit than conventional deposits—but the economics are changing.
 Hydraulic fracturing (or "fracking") has made some of these sources much easier to access than ever before, changing the character of energy markets and complicating our efforts to respond to climate change.

 Natural gas flaring, processing, and transportation

-The United States has an extensive and complex network of natural gas wells, processing facilities, and pipelines.
+The United States has an extensive and complex network of gas wells, processing facilities, and pipelines.
 In addition to safety concerns, methane leaks from wells, as well as transmission and distribution pipelines, are a significant source of global warming emissions.

 Uses of natural gas

-Natural gas is a versatile and efficient fuel that is used in a wide variety of applications, including electricity generation, heating, and industrial uses.
+Gas is a comparatively versatile fuel that is used in a wide variety of applications, including electricity generation, heating, and industrial uses.
 Because of this, changes in natural gas demand in one use (say, power plants) can directly influence the price of it in other uses (home heating or industry).

 The future of natural gas

-Furthermore, new research suggests that methane leakage during the extraction and distribution of natural gas may be undermining the potential to reduce global warming emissions by using natural gas in place of higher-carbon fossil fuels such as coal and oil.
-And new horizontal drilling and hydraulic fracturing (or “fracking”) techniques that have allowed domestic gas and oil production to expand rapidly over the past decade have raised new questions about the impacts that natural gas extraction and use will have on climate change, public health and safety, land and water resources, and people.
-This expansion is currently outpacing our capacity to understand and manage the attendant risks.
+Furthermore, methane leakage during the extraction and distribution of natural gas undermines the potential to reduce global warming emissions by using methane gas in place of higher-carbon fossil fuels such as coal and oil.
+And horizontal drilling and hydraulic fracturing (or “fracking”) techniques that have allowed domestic gas and oil production to expand rapidly in recent decades have introduced new concerns around the impacts that natural gas extraction and use has on climate change, public health and safety, land and water resources, and people.
+This expansion is currently outpacing our capacity to manage the attendant risks.

 Energy Information Administration.
 2012.
 Electricity Data Browser.
 Net Generation for All Sectors.